sarahciston/codingcare/posts/unforming.md

 VALIE, with your wild rebel hair and motorcycle murder-chic, it's the cutaway crotch of your pants that extends this fantastic landscape.
 This is not a cheesy metaphor for vulvas.
 It's the literal rupture of the glitch, saying "Fuck you, just try to describe me while keeping to your content policy."

-They tore the picture of you like this from the walls of the city and also made it your most famous image.
-And if you were running for president, it wouldn't matter whether or not you are a dyke, they'd call you one.
+They made this your most famous image, and still they tore it from the walls of the city.

+It doesn't matter if you're a dyke or not.
+If you're running for president, they'll call you one.

 Remember, the femme platforms are the things we are designed to disappear as.
-A surface upon which something or someone else may form.
+A surface upon which someone else may form.
 Body invisible, cutting the room.

 But in the din of the room, in the cut, you bloom a bruise.

 ![](../assets/img/valie-garter.jpg)